CryonexLabs/ThaurosiaCraft-Public-Library/Discord/general-rules.md

 RP done outside the server (in DMs, group chats, etc.) is discouraged and not considered canon.

-Stay in character while in RP zones and follow the established lore.
+Stay in character all the time unless you are in No-RP zones/channels.

+Every combat situation has to be encountered with the Epic Fighting mod/mode enabled.

-Combat outside of RP (such as PvP in the wild) is allowed and encouraged, but is not lore-official unless both parties agree and staff approve.
+Combat outside of lore (such as PvP in the wild) is allowed and encouraged, but its consequences are not lore-official unless both parties agree and staff approves.

 Godmodding, metagaming, and powerplaying are strictly prohibited.